pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

 You can add events to your recordings post-hoc in the project editor, or you can create them at recording time using the real-time API.
 See "[How to save events using the real-time API?]()" for an example of the latter.

 Existing events can be downloaded as part of the [Raw Data Export]().

+## Enrichment Sections
+After you have defined and computed an enrichment using a pair of start and end event, all the according enrichment sections will appear in the project editor.

+An enrichment section essentially stands for the results of the enrichment computation.
+Every recording with fitting start and end events will receive a corresponding enrichment section.

+Every enrichment section has a unique ID, which is reference in all enrichment exports.
+You can preview the results of most enrichments in the project editor by clicking on an enrichment section and playing the corresponding section of the recording.

+## Workspaces
+Workspaces are containers for your data and enable you to share data in Pupil Cloud with your collaborators.
+All data in Pupil Cloud is part of a workspace and the workspace owner can control access to it.
+This includes recordings, wearers, templates, labels, projects, and enrichments, which are all isolated within a workspace.

+### Access Control
+Only accounts that have been invited to become members of a workspace are granted access to the data in a workspace.
+For a more fine-grained control of what each member is allowed to do, they can be assign different roles:

+- **Viewer**: This role can view all data, but they are not allowed to edit anything.
+For example: a viewer can download data, playback recordings and view heatmaps.
+A viewer can not delete any data, create projects, or start compute jobs.
+- **Editor**: This role has full read and edit access to all data in the workspace, which includes the ability to create enrichments, start compute jobs and delete data.
+- **Admin**: Has all permissions of an editor and additionally can invite and remove workspace members and change workspace members role.
+- **Owner**: The owner of a workspace is the one who initially created the workspace.
+Owners have all permissions of an Admin.
+The owner of a workspace can not be changed.

+Public sharing of data with people outside of a workspace is **not** currently possible.

+### Frequently Asked Questions

+**When should I use workspaces?**

+Workspaces can have many uses.
+Typical ones are:
+- **Projects or Studies**: Use a separate workspace for every project in order to keep data cleanly separated.
+- **Teams**: If you are a member of multiple teams or organizations, you can use multiple workspaces to control what data you are sharing with whom.
+- **Clients**: If you are working with clients, you can use multiple workspaces in order to keep data separated and to control which collaborator should have access to which client’s data.

+**Is there a limit to the number of workspaces I can create?**

+No, you can create as many workspaces as you want!

+**Can I move recordings between workspaces?**

+No, currently this is not possible.
+In case you really need this to happen please contact us at `info@pupil-labs.com`.

+**Can ownership of a workspace be transferred?**

+No, currently this is not possible.
+In case you really need this to happen please contact us at `info@pupil-labs.com`.